tarang27/temp--NIPUN-Lakshya/docs/technical-overview.md

 # Realm

 Realm is an object-oriented mobile database built to make storing, querying, and syncing data simple.
 The purpose of using Realm in NL project is to avail offline compatibility.
-Realm offers Network Reliability: The Realm database is offline-first.
+Realm offers Network Reliability for the NL app, the Realm database is offline-first.
 It means that you always read from and write to the local database and not over the network.

 ------------